 The process of deciding to make redundancies, complying with relevant legislation, managing the employee transition and developing and implementing a communication strategy to maintain workplace morale and retain corporate reputation can be a difficult challenge for organisations to manage.

-A major restructure involves the difficult challenge of deciding who will go and who will stay.
+A major restructure involves the difficult challenge of deciding which roles to let go.
 Your decision-making should first be guided by considerations such as impact, legal liability and fairness.
-Once those criteria have been applied, you need to be more strategic to retain the talent required for ongoing success.
+Once those criteria have been applied, you need to be more strategic to retain the skills required for ongoing success.

 ‘Survivor syndrome’ describes the physical and psychological impact of redundancies on the remaining staff who didn’t lose their jobs.
 A lot depends on the individual, but those who remain often encounter one – or several – of the following emotions.

 The sad fact is that your organisation may have little choice at the moment but to reduce workforce numbers.
-No matter how much you care about your team and want to look after them, if times are tight, you must reduce your business costs or the whole organisation will go under and put your entire staff out of a job.
+If times are tight, you must reduce your business costs or the whole organisation will go under.
 Here are five suggestions for what NOT to do when managing a redundancy process.

 Supporting transitioning staff with outplacement services is a worthwhile strategy.
-It can help to retain remaining staff, protect an organisation’s corporate reputation and provide a valuable service to former employees.
-If you choose wisely among the many outplacement offerings today, you will maximise the return on investment for both your organisation and former employees receiving the service.
+If you choose wisely, you will maximise the return on investment for both your organisation and former employees receiving the service.